bitdotgames/php-jzon/README.md

 JZON is a *superset* of JSON which is designed to be actively edited by *humans*.

-Humans beings usually hate JSON and they have reasons for that:
+Human beings usually hate JSON and they have reasons for that:

 *  they always forget about extra trailing commas